-Measure Target Description: We will increase the number of counties/cities with an approved Voting System Security Plan from 0 of 134 to 54 of 134 counties/cities by the end of FY2009 and, 121 of 134 by the end of FY2010.
+Measure Target Description: We will increase the number of counties/cities with an approved Voting System Security Plan from 0 of 134 to 110 of 134 counties/cities by the end of FY2011 and, 134 of 134 by the end of FY2012.

-Data Source and Calculation: Total number of counties and cities that have developed and submitted Voting Systems Security Plan which conforms to SBE's Voting Systems Security Standards.
+Data Source and Calculation: Virginia has a total of 134 counties and cities.
+The methodology for this measure is the total number of counties and cities that have developed and submitted a Voting System Security Plan which conforms to SBE's Voting Systems Security Standards and Policies.
 The data to report progress will be derived from the agency's Locality Voting Systems Database.